N8python/local-llama-wiki-revamp/llama.md

 **Q:** Are Local LLMs as good as ChatGPT, Claude, etc.?

 **A:** It depends.
-The largest open-source LLMs presently match or surpass frontier models in many benchmarks.
+The largest open-source LLMs presently rival frontier models in many benchmarks.
 However, these LLMs typically aren't practical to run on most consumer hardware, and the smaller local LLMs that can be run on consumer hardware are generally not as capable as frontier models.
 See [here](https://artificialanalysis.ai/models?model-filters=non-reasoning-models%2Creasoning-models#artificial-analysis-intelligence-index-by-open-weights-vs-proprietary) for a comparison of state-of-the-art open-weight models vs proprietary models.

 **Q:** Can local LLMs models be used commercially?